SWIFTSIM/emulator/docs/source/emulator_analysis/index.rst

 .. image:: hyperparameters.png

-This mehtod is a lot slower to the default hyperparameter optimisation, and may take some time to compute.
+This method is a lot slower to the default hyperparameter optimisation, and may take some time to compute.
 The main take away from plots like this is to see whether the hyperparameters are converged, and whether they agree with